-The 2020 Space Census is the first national survey of the UK space workforce.Complete the Census
+The 2020 Space Census was the first national survey of the UK space workforce.

-What does the Census ask about?
+What did the Census ask about?

 The questions were agreed by the Space Skills Alliance and the Space Skills Advisory Panel’s diversity working group, and are designed to answer questions about what steps should be taken to improve the UK space sector.